How long does it take to recover from a wisdom tooth extraction?

 People should take the advice of their dentist or surgeon on how to aid recovery.

 They should give clear information on any medication to take and what to do to encourage healing.

 Advice might include biting on a gauze pad in the extraction area for 30 minutes.

 A dentist or surgeon may also suggest using an ice pack for the first few hours after surgery.

 Holding an ice pack to the outside of the face over the area of the extraction site for 15 minutes on and 15 minutes off will help reduce discomfort and swelling.

 A range of cold packs is available for purchase online.

 People will not be able to drive for 48 hours if they have been in the hospital for surgery and had a general anesthetic.
 If possible, it is a good idea to take 1 or 2 days off work or school after surgery.

-People can take pain relief medication to help with pain and discomfort after wisdom tooth surgery.
+People can take pain relief medication, such as ibuprofen, to help with pain and discomfort after wisdom tooth surgery.
 Ibuprofen is available for purchase over the counter or online.

 Tips for home care